Fred F. Willson

-Fred Fielding Willson (November 11, 1877 – August 13, 1956), most commonly known as Fred F. Willson, was an architect in Bozeman, Montana who designed many buildings that are listed on the National Register of Historic Places.
+Fred Fielding Willson (November 11, 1877 – August 13, 1956), most commonly known as Fred F. Willson, was an architect in Bozeman, Montana, who designed many buildings that are listed on the National Register of Historic Places.

 Early life

-He was born in Bozeman, Montana on November 11, 1877, the son of American Civil War general Lester S. Willson and Emma Weeks Willson.
+He was born in Bozeman, Montana, on November 11, 1877, the son of American Civil War general Lester S. Willson and Emma Weeks Willson.
 After attending Bozeman public schools and the Bozeman Academy, he studied at Montana State College, for which he later designed buildings.
 Willson designed buildings on campus such as Hamilton Hall, the Student Union Building, the heating plant, Herrick Hall, the Chemistry Building, and Fort Ellis Ranch House.
-He left Montana State as a junior to attend Columbia University where he received his Bachelor of Arts in architecture in 1902.
+He left Montana State as a junior to attend Columbia University, where he received his Bachelor of Arts in architecture in 1902.

 Early career

-After graduating from Columbia, Willson worked in Helena, Montana for architect C.S.
+After graduating from Columbia, Willson worked in Helena, Montana, for architect C.S.
 Haire for two years.
 In November 1904, to broaden his architectural experiences, Willson started an extended tour of Europe, including France, Germany, Italy and the United Kingdom.
 He documented his impressions of European architecture and daily life in Europe during the early 20th century in his personal diaries.
 While in France, he studied at the Ecole des Beaux Arts in Paris.
 Willson returned to New York in 1906 to work for the architecture firm Visscher & Burley.
-In late 1906, took charge of the offices of architects Link & Haire in Butte, Montana where he worked until returning to Bozeman in 1910.
+In late 1906, took charge of the offices of architects Link & Haire in Butte, Montana, where he worked until returning to Bozeman in 1910.

 Bozeman architecture

 Fred Willson played a significant role in the architectural face of downtown Bozeman and surrounding residential areas.
-His European experience significantly influences his designs which include representatives of multiple architectural styles--Georgian, Mission Revival, Art Deco and Craftsman.
+His European experience significantly influences his designs which include representatives of multiple architectural styles—Georgian, Mission Revival, Art Deco and Craftsman.
 In 1927 Willson designed a new, three-story structure for Eagle's Store on the site of the original store built in West Yellowstone, Montana, in 1908.
 Willson donated his expertise in order to promote the National Park Service rustic architectural style.

 Between January 1910 and 1928 Willson worked as an architect under his own name.
-Between 1928-1932 he was in the partnership of Shanley, Willson & Hugenin.
+Between 1928 and 1932 he was in the partnership of Shanley, Willson & Hugenin.
 From 1932 until his death in 1956, Willson again was an independent architect.
 Many of his buildings are landmarks in downtown Bozeman—the Gallatin County Court House, the Baxter Hotel, the Hamill and Blackmore Apartments.
 The Willson Middle School, originally the Gallatin County High School, was his design and now bears his name.
 An early design was the Gallatin County Jail (1911), which still remains today housing the Gallatin Historical Society and Pioneer Museum on Main Street.

 In a 1954 address at Montana State University, Willson expressed his architectural philosophy: